All Episodes

 That's bad.

-Um, and then uh so that's ABC.
+And then, so that's ABC.

-You know, they're they're not magazines that have any impact on anything, and then of course, the right has a podcast advantage.
+And then, of course, the right has a podcast advantage.

-Are we at a some kind of tipping point where the media message is just beginning, maybe for the first time, or you know, maybe after Cole Bear is actually gone, maybe we have to wait a little bit longer to see it.
+Are we at some kind of tipping point where the media message is just beginning, maybe for the first time, or maybe after Colbert is actually gone?

 But are we near a tipping point where the political right unambiguously has more media muscle?

-What's that gonna look like?
+What's that going to look like?

-Fascism the left will just start screaming fascism louder than ever.
+The left will just start screaming fascism louder than ever.

-And so one of the the balance that you have to find is how do you handle moving from underdogs, let's say media underdogs, and also political underdogs.
+And so one of the balance that you have to find is how do you handle moving from underdogs, let's say media underdogs, and also political underdogs.

 I'm talking about the Republicans.

-How do you move from being underdogs to being dominant in two things that we care about the most government and all the things government touches, and then the media?
+How do you move from being underdogs to being dominant in two things that we care about the most: government and all the things government touches, and then the media.

 It would feel pretty bad.

-They won this, they won the election.
+They won the election.

 That was the other way.